 All Dial-A-Ride vehicles can be equipped with child safety seats for children under six years of age or weighing less than 60 pounds.
 Customers travelling with a child in need of a safety seat should notify RTA when making their reservation.

-The base fare for Dial-A-Ride service is $3.00 per passenger, per boarding.
-The maximum fare is $9.00 per one-way trip and will be based on the number of city zones you travel.
+The base fare for Dial-A-Ride service is $3.50 per passenger, per boarding.
+The maximum fare is $10.50 per one-way trip and will be based on the number of city zones you travel.
 Depending on where your trip begins and ends, you may be required to transfer.
 Exact fare for the entire trip is required and must be paid upon boarding your first bus.
 Drivers cannot give change.
-When you schedule your trip the operator will tell you the fare required for that trip.
+When you schedule your trip, the reservationist will tell you the fare required for that trip.

 The Buddy Fare is a great way to save money on Dial-A-Ride.
 With this special program, two to 10 eligible customers can share the fare for each fare zone.
 The entire group must be picked up within a half-mile radius of each other and travel to the same destination.

 In an effort to improve the availability of appointment time slots and make Dial-A-Ride service more efficient for all customers, the RTA No-Show Policy is designed to limit the number of late cancellations and no-shows.
 The policy considers a customer's overall frequency of use, and establishes "a pattern of practice of abuse" that is relative to how often a person travels.
-The overall no-show rate for all customers will be considered so that customers with average no-show records are not penalized.
+Customers who exceed the systemwide average no-show rate may be peanalized..

 - RTA staff will measure the system-wide average for no-shows, and identify customers who significantly exceed this average.
 A detailed review of customers' trip history and no-show frequency will be performed before a suspension of services is considered.

-- At the end of each month, customer late cancellation and no-show rates will be reviewed and compared to the system-wide average.
+- At the end of each month, customer no-show rates will be reviewed and compared to the system-wide average.
 Those customers found to exceed twice the system-wide rate may be subject to suspension of services.
 Only those cancellations within the customer's control will be considered.

 - Customers in violation of the policy will receive a warning on the first offense; subsequent non-compliance could result in suspension of services for seven calendar days.

-- A 30-day notification will be provided to the customer prior to suspension, and includes an appeals process that allows the customer to dispute a finding of non-compliance.
-The 30-day period also allows staff to consider such factors as life-sustaining services that require transportation such as dialysis treatments or chemotherapy appointments.
+- A 60-day notification will be provided to the customer prior to suspension, and includes an appeals process that allows the customer to dispute a finding of non-compliance.
+The 60-day period also allows staff to consider such factors as life-sustaining services that require transportation such as dialysis treatments or chemotherapy appointments.

 Right to Appeal